-The little information available on Nakhichevan, let alone military activity in the autonomous republic sparked even more interest to conduct a brief investigation, based on geospatial analysis of locations in the official footage provided by the Azeri Defence Ministry.
+The little information available on Nakhichevan, let alone military activity in the autonomous republic sparked even more interest to conduct a brief investigation based on the geospatial analysis of locations in the official footage provided by the Azeri Defence Ministry.

 Today, 07 June 2019, Azeri and Turkish military units started live-fire military exercises in the Autonomous Republic of Nakhichevan.
 According to official footage, a motorised infantry unit with light armoured personnel carriers (APC) entered Nakhichevan.
-The event was announced a week ago by the Azeri Defence Ministry, as well as the Turkish counterparts a day prior on 29 May, since then, there have been numerous references to the event my officials (1,2,3,4)
+The event was announced a week ago by Azerbaijan’s Defence Ministry, as well as their Turkish counterparts a day prior on 29 May, since then, there have been numerous references to the event by officials (1,2,3,4)

 Official footage of the military exercises provided by the Azeri Defence Ministry